ngdechev/vaccines-manager/README.md

 ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/ngdechev/football-championship)

 # Software Production Technology Project
-## Assignment - "Taxi Management Application"
+## Assignment - "Vaccines Management Application"

 To create a Vaccine application.
 For this purpose, three forms should be added.
 1. Add the controls to the first **Form1** (Input):